mnarouman/tuto-ssl/README.md

+Change the parameters (*clientAuthentication*, *knownClient* and *knownServer*) to simulate ssl errors.

+Activate the debug mode to see the SSL Exchange messages.

 | Need client authentication (*clientAuthentication)* | Server  knows Client (*knownClient*) | Client  knows Server (*knownServer*) | Result                                                       |
 | --------------------------------------------------- | ------------------------------------ | ------------------------------------ | ------------------------------------------------------------ |